MBWest/Note-Taking/Skills Enhancement Program/Unix/The Linux Command Line Bootcamp/The Linux Command Line Bootcamp.md

 	- ***help* command** - Similar to Man Pages but for built-in shell commands
 3. **Shell Function**
 4. **Alias**

+### Redirection

+*Standard Input* -> **Command** -> *Standard Output* or -> *Standard Error*

+#### Standard Input

+Standard input is where a program or command get its input from.
+By default, the shell directs standard input from the keyboard
+- The input information could come from a keyboard, a file, or even from another command.

+#### Standard Output

+Standard output is a place to which a program or command can send information.
+- The information could go to a screen to be displayed, to a file, or even to a printer or other device

+#### Standard Error

+Commands and programs also have a destination to send error messages: Standard Error
+- By default, the shell directs standard error information to the screen for the user to read, but this destination can be changed if needed.

+#### Redirecting Output (>)

+The redirect output symbol (**>**) tells the shell to redirect the output of a command to a specific file instead of the screen.
+- By default, the **date** command will print the current date to the screen.
+If we instead run **date > output.txt** the output will be redirected to a file called output.txt

+The append output symbol (**>>**) tells the shell to redirect the output of a command to a specific file instead of the screen.
+- To instead keep the existing contents in the file and add new content to the end of the file, use (**>>**) when redirecting.

 ### Basic Commands
 - **type** - Shows the type of a command and its location